 - Reference Overdosed: There are a lot of direct quotes and shout-outs (for example, the Worm's employees have names like Freeman and Spock).
-Furthermore, many of the enemies and characters include real-life persons or are taken straight out of other games, such as Half-Life, though they're given different names.
+Furthermore, many of the enemies and characters include real-life people or are taken straight out of other games, such as Half-Life, though they're given different names.

 Tropes in The Adventures of Massmouth:

 - The Full Name Adventures: The title of the series.

 Tropes in Massmouth 2:

-- Evil All Along: The Qbot, who initially offers to guide Massmouth to a getaway vehicle, but attempts to lead him to his death multiple times, as he's secretly working for the Big Bad.
+- Evil All Along: The Qbot, who initially offers to guide Massmouth to a getaway vehicle, but attempts to "accidentally" lead him to his death multiple times, as he's secretly working for the Big Bad.

 - Got the Whole World in My Hand: One of the ending splash screens, for the ending where you kill both the Worm and Romero and take over their empires, shows Massmouth grabbing the entire galaxy.

 - Punny Name: Professor Egnogin.
 (As in, "egg noggin" = "egghead".)